Political Science Department

 Online-No Scheduled Delivery

 An examination of the impact of religion on politics and politics on religion.
 Students will consider the relationship between religion and politics in the Middle East, Northern Ireland, India and Pakistan, Eastern Europe and North America.
 Case studies will demonstrate interactions between the state and Christianity, Islam, Hinduism, and Judaism, as well as the influence of religion on citizenship, education, the party system, and social issues.
 Credit will be granted for only one of PSCI 336, PSCI 295, RELS 295.
 Cross-listed as RELS 336.
-Prerequisites: PSCI 101, 102 and 6 credits of PSCI at the 200 level (211/212 recommended).
+Prerequisites: PSCI 101, 102 and 3 credits of PSCI at the 200 level (211 or 212 recommended).
 Three credits.

 Law & Politics